-I mean he talks about his family all of the time, but I've never spoke to his mother, his sister or his brother.
-He said he is going home to be with his family this Christmas and he isn’t including me in his plans.
+I mean he talks about his family all of the time, but I've never spoken to his mother, his sister or his brother.
+He said he is going home to be with his family this Christmas, and he isn’t including me in his plans.

-I'm pretty shocked because I honestly thought he might be "popping the big question" to me with this family.
+I'm pretty shocked because I honestly thought he might be "popping the big question" to me.
 What do you think he is trying to say?

 Dear Christmas Love,